 C:\ProgramData\AppDynamics\DotNetAgent\Logs and grants write permission to four accounts.

 - Microsoft Distributed Transaction Coordinator (MSDTC): MSDTC must run under the NT Authority\NetworkServices account.
-See 'Verify MSDTC' on Resolve .NET Agent Installation and Configuration Issues.
+See 'Verify MSDTC' on Troubleshoot .NET Agent Issues.

 - Windows Management Instrumentation (WMI)

 - Launch an elevated command prompt with full administrator privileges.
 See Start a Command Prompt as an Administrator.
 Logging on to Windows as a member of the Administrators group does not grant sufficient permissions to run the installer.

 Run the agent MSI installer package from the elevated command prompt.
 Use the